fkde/aspx/README.md

 ## Introduction

-This is a Dummy Application which can run PHP Applications inside a Docker environment.
+This is a dummy application which can run PHP applications inside a stable docker environment.
+Both processes (PHP and Nginx) are supervised which also is the first process (PID 1).

 ## Requirements